aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2022/aspose-slides-for-net-22-11-release-notes/_index.md

 The [Shape.GetBasePlaceholder](https://reference.aspose.com/slides/net/aspose.slides/shape/getbaseplaceholder/) method has been added.
 It returns a basic placeholder shape (shape from the layout and/or master slide that the current shape is inherited from).

-Below is the example of getting all (master/layout/slide) animated effects of the placeholder shape.
+This C# code shows you how to get all (master/layout/slide) animated effects of a placeholder shape:

 ```csharp
 using (Presentation pres = new Presentation("sample.pptx"))